wallasfmorais/prime-proton/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/wallasfmorais/prime-proton)

 # prime-proton (WIP)

-POC of a UI Design Visual Editor, using ElectronJS, React, PrimeNg.
-PrimeIcons, PrimeFlex, InversifyJS etc.
+POC of a UI Design Visual Editor, using ElectronJS, React, PrimeNg, PrimeReact PrimeIcons, PrimeFlex, InversifyJS etc.

+Where the Angular, PrimeNg e Inversify are only for the result project by the user.
+For development, is Next, React, PrimeReact and others.

 The solution most run with ElectronJS or one recent browser (2020 foward).